marimiyachi/BEWD-2014/01_Dev_Workflow/slides/slides_01.md

 ##Agenda

 *	Intros
+*	Course Roadmap
-*	What is Web Development?
+* 	What is backend web development?
 *	Bash Commands
 *	Using GitHub